-I commend the draft State Weed Plan for your consideration and comment.
-The State Weed Plan Steering Group looks forward to your comments, and to finalising the State Weed Plan for formal consideration by government, industry and community organisations with respect to initial priorities for implementation.
+The State Weed Plan Steering Group looks forward to your commitment to implementing activities relevant to the priorities outlined in the State Weed Plan.
+Formal consideration by government, industry and community organisations with respect to initial priorities for implementation should result in more effective, efficient action against the State's most serious weed problems.